UCLA-IRL/NAC-ABE/docs/nac-abe-naming.md

 /<AA-prefix>/DKEY/<identity-name-block>/metadata=32/<timestamp> (follows RDR)
 /<AA-prefix>/DKEY/<identity-name-block>/<timestamp>/<segment>
 ```
-In the metadata packet, the version of corresponding public param is provided.
+In the metadata packet, the version of corresponding public param is provided (only for verification, not for fetching).

 ## Policy Set
 ```